 How to Fill out the Two-Earners/Multiple Jobs Worksheet

-Anyone who’s married to a spouse who works or who works a second job herself/himself will next need to take a look at the two-earners/multiple jobs worksheet.
+Anyone who’s married to a spouse who works or who works a second job herself/himself will next need to take a look at the two-earners/multiple jobs worksheet (page four of the instructions).
 The number from line H on the personal allowances worksheet goes on line 1 of this worksheet, unless you have deductions or allowances.

 The two tables at the bottom of the page will help you complete lines 2 through 9.
 These tables basically show you which numbers to enter depending on which spouse makes the most and least amount of money and which of your jobs brings in the most and least amount of income.

 How to Fill out Your W-4 Form

 The worksheets you’ve done so far weren’t a complete waste of time because you’ll need them to fill out your W-4 form.
 Once it’s done, the worksheets are yours to keep.

 Lines 1 through 4 of your W-4 are for your personal information: your name, address, social security number and filing status.
 Line 5 is for either the number from line H on your personal allowances sheet or the number from line 10 on your deductions and adjustments worksheet.
 Any extra money you want withheld from your check or the total from the two earners/multiple jobs worksheet goes on line 6.

 In order to avoid withholding altogether, you’ll have to fall into both of the following categories: you have no tax liability this year and you had no tax liability in the previous tax season, so all of the federal income tax you paid was given back to you.
 Generally, you can say you have no tax liability when you’re not required to file an income tax return or you owe zero taxes.
 You may also be able to claim an exemption if your income for the year is extremely low ($1,050 or less).